syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Rows.md

 ## Alternate row styling

 Alternate row style is used to enable the different background color for every alternate row.
-The `EnableAltRow` property is used to enable the alternate row style in tree grid, default value of this property is true.
+The `EnableAltRow` property is used to enable the alternate row style in TreeGrid, default value of this property is true.

-The following code explains about enabling the alternate row style in tree grid
+The following code explains about enabling the alternate row style in TreeGrid

 {% highlight CSHTML %}